joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/10/02/us/politics/trump-college-funding.html

 **Two Planes Collide on LaGuardia Airport Taxiway**\
-`An inbound flight was taxiing to the gate when it was struck by an outbound plane, the authorities said.
+`A plane that was preparing to take off struck a plane that had landed, the authorities said.
 One passenger was injured.`\
 https://nytimes.com/2025/10/02/nyregion/delta-plane-collision-laguardia.html

 **Leeds are happy without a specialist set-piece coach.
 But can they improve from corners?**\